Istanbul districts: there are 39 districts of Istanbul of which 25 districts are situated on the European side and 14 of them on the Asian side

 Middle-class employees who buy real estate in Kagithane and go to the main city centers love this region with its future potential, great transportation facilities and a well-established real estate market.

-Sariyer, which is home to popular landmarks such as Emirgan Park, Rumelihisari Castle, Ataturk Arboretum, Belgrad Forest and Kilyos Beach is one of the most desirable Istanbul districts with a nostalgic past, is worth to discover.
+Sariyer, which is home to popular landmarks such as Emirgan Park, Rumelihisari Castle, Ataturk Arboretum, Belgrad Forest and Kilyos Beach is one of the most desirable Districts of Istanbul with a nostalgic past, is worth discovering.

 Silivri district, which has borders the Tekirdag province, consists of 18 small villages and 8 neighborhoods.
 Most of the residents of Istanbul, also very some foreign residents interest, go to Silivri in the summer that the 45-kilometer coastline has become an entertainment center.